What if I Don’t Know Who My Baby’s Father Is – Can I Still Choose Adoption?

 There are many birth father scenarios similar to Jade’s, and the adoption professionals at Lifetime are ready to help women navigate any of them, including:

-• Birth fathers who are in prison or have warrants for their arrest.
+• Those who are in prison or have warrants for their arrest

 You see, each adoption is unique in so many ways, including the birth parents’ relationship and how the child came to be conceived.
 So if you also can say that “I don’t know who my baby’s father is,” know that adoption is always an option.
 It may just look different in the legal process depending on the situation.